emboldagency/embold-ssh/README.md

 ### **3\.
 Publish for Release**

-To create the final standalone executable for distribution, use the `publish` command.
-This bundles the app and the .NET runtime into a single `.exe`.
+To create the final standalone executable for distribution, use the `publish` command with the correct single-file setting:

 ```
-dotnet publish SSHHandlerApp.csproj -c Release -r win-x64 --self-contained=true /p:PublishSingleFile=true
+dotnet publish SSHHandlerApp.csproj -c Release -r win-x64 --self-contained=true /p:PublishSingleFile=true --output bin/Release/net8.0-windows/win-x64/publish
 ```

-This command will output the final `SSHHandlerApp.exe` file into the `.\bin\Release\net8.0-windows\win-x64\publish\` directory.
+This command will output the final `SSHHandlerApp.exe` file (~153MB) into the `.\bin\Release\net8.0-windows\win-x64\publish\` directory.
+The larger size includes the .NET runtime and enables the app to run on any Windows machine without requiring .NET to be installed.

+**Important**: Always test the executable from the `publish` folder, not from the `win-x64` folder directly.

 ### **4\.
-Create the Release Zip**
+Create the Release**

-After publishing, you should create a `.zip` file containing the executable.
+After publishing, the final executable is ready for distribution:

 1. Navigate to the output directory: `.\bin\Release\net8.0-windows\win-x64\publish\`
-2. Right-click on `SSHHandlerApp.exe` and choose `Send to -> Compressed (zipped) folder`.
+2. The `SSHHandlerApp.exe` file (~153MB) is ready to distribute
-3. Name the file `embold-ssh.zip`.
-This is the file that should be attached to a new GitHub release.
+3. Upload `SSHHandlerApp.exe` directly to a new GitHub release (no zip needed)

+### **Testing**

+Always test the published version from the `publish` folder.
+The app behavior:

+1. **Portable**: Can be run from any location without installation
+2. **Apply**: Registers SSH protocol handler pointing to current app location
+3. **Remove Handler**: Removes protocol handler and optionally cleans config files
+4. **Move & Re-Apply**: If you move the app, just click "Apply" again to update the registry